 USA Patent Law vs European Patent Law

-Have you wondered what the difference is between patent law in across boarders?
+Have you wondered what the difference is between patent law across borders?
 International Treaties which have harmonised some aspects of patent law between areas of the world, like the Patent Cooperation Treaty.
-The Leahy-Smith America Invents Act (AIA) took a small step closer Europe, by switching the USA to a first-to-file system.
+The Leahy-Smith America Invents Act (AIA) took a small step closer to harmony with Europe, by switching the USA to a first-to-file system.
 However, there are still significant differences between USA and European Patent Law.
-These differences start before a patent application is even filed, for example, public disclosure before application.
+The differences start before a patent application is even filed.
+For example, public disclosure before application.
 If such disclosure is made by the inventor himself or information is obtained by a third party directly from the inventor, it does not bar the inventor from filing for a patent application, provided it is filed within 1 year from such disclosure.
 This 1-year grace period applies only to the USA and the inventor automatically loses all potential patent rights in Europe.

 The USA has a concept of entity sizes, which affords those who meet the requirements to receive discounts:

 Small Entity = any small business concern as defined under section 3 of the Small Business Act and to any independent inventor or non-profit organization as defined in regulations issued by the Director.

 Micro Entity = any small entity that the inventor has been named as the inventor on more than four previously filed patent applications.
 (Not including applications filed in other countries or international applications.)

 Large Entity = any other business, inventor and/or applicant who does not meet the above requirements.